 You can start with mate in 1 (beginner) and then mate in 2 (intermediate) and continue on to the more difficult advanced chess puzzles.
 Other types of chess puzzles, such as those where the player is not solving for mate, but instead is trying to find the winning move can also really help improve one's chess game.
 These types of puzzles are usually about finding the move that wins material or changes the position so dramatically, that it also changes the outcome.

 Another way to improve your chess game is to take chess lessons.
 This helps for many reasons, not the least of which is you get instant feedback on your particular issue or issues, because the chess instruction is tailored directly to you.
 But remember, nothing beats practice!
+And nowadays, because of computers and online chess sites, it's incredibly easy to get a game of any duration and at any time of day.

 A game is always won through a mistake, either the opponent's or one's own.
 Tartakover